sarika23196/course-api-data/README.md

 # Course API data

-is a demo project fot courses and topics.
+This is a demo project fot courses and topics.